mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 - ❌ Have to repeat all that work if we change the mesh or proportions of the barrel
 - ❌ Have to repeat all that work for other throwable props, e.g. a crate, cardboard box etc.

-that is a lot of work, hard to get precise poses and very fragile if we change the barrel's transform or its proportions.
 What tool can we use to do this?
 How about...

 > A relative-to-something transform declared at design time.